GeoscienceAustralia/sira/docs/source/ch03_installation.rst

 To run an interactive container you can use::

-    $ docker run -it -v "$(pwd):/sifra" --name sifra s
+    $ docker run -it -v "$(pwd):/sira" --name sira s

 This will give you a terminal inside the container in which you can execute commands.
-Inside the container you can find the current directory mapped at `/sifra`.
+Inside the container you can find the current directory mapped at `/sira`.
 You can modify files either within the container or the host and the changes will be available in both.

 Alternatively, you might want a container running in the background which you